benjaminion/upgrading-ethereum-book/src/book.md

 There are no good outcomes here, which is why it is critical that we never have a client with a two-thirds or more supermajority.[^fn-client-diversity-220112]

-[^fn-approaches-67]: If the share is less than 67% the incorrect chain won't finalise immediately, but very soon the inactivity leak will raise the proportion above 67% on that chain and it will then finalise.
+[^fn-approaches-67]: If the share is less than 67% the incorrect chain won't finalise immediately, but very soon the inactivity leak will raise the proportion above 67% on that chain, and it will then finalise.

 [^fn-client-diversity-220112]: As of 2022-01-12, the Prysm client [appears to have](https://twitter.com/sproulM_/status/1481109509544513539) 68.1% of the validators.